Guan06/Guan_and_Garrido-Oter_2025/README.md

 ## Integrated diversity and network analyses reveal drivers of microbiome dynamics

-### Abstract
-Microbial communities are key components of ecosystems, where interactions among microbes drive biodiversity and productivity.
-Increased number of microbiome datasets are available owing to advance in sequencing, yet standard analyses often focus on community composition, neglecting the complex interactions between co-occurring microbes.
-To address this, we developed a computational framework integrating compositional and co-occurrence network analyses.
-We applied to extensive microbial amplicon datasets, focusing on plant microbiota, which typically exhibits high diversity and remains challenging to characterize due to the large number of low-abundance taxa.
-We show that identifying a subset of representative microbial taxa captures the overall community structure and increases the statistical power.
-From these taxa, we inferred a large-scale co-occurrence network and clustered microbes with co-varying abundances into units for diversity measurement.
-This approach not only reduces unexplained variance in diversity assessments but also captures the key microbe–microbe relationships that govern assembly patterns.
-Furthermore, we introduced a bootstrap- and permutation-based statistical approach to compare microbial networks from diverse conditions.
-Our method robustly distinguishes meaningful differences and pinpoints specific microbes and features driving those differences.
-These results highlight the importance of incorporating microbe-microbe interactions in microbiota studies, leading to more accurate and ecologically meaningful insights.
-Our framework, available as an R package ('mina'), enables researchers to identify condition-specific interactions via network comparison, and gain a deeper understanding of community ecology.
-With broad applicability beyond plant systems, this package provides a valuable tool for leveraging microbiome data across disciplines, from agriculture to ecosystem resilience and human health.

 ### Importance
 Understanding microbiome dynamics requires capturing not only changes in microbial composition but also interactions between community members.
 Traditional approaches frequently overlook microbe-microbe interactions, limiting their ecological interpretation.
 Here, we introduce a novel computational framework that integrates compositional data with network-based analyses, significantly improving detection of biologically meaningful patterns in community variation.
 Application of this framework to a large dataset from the plant microbiota, we identify representative groups of interacting microbes driving differences across microhabitats and environmental conditions.
 Our analysis framework, implemented in an R package ‘mina’, provides robust tools allowing researchers to assess statistical differences between microbial networks and detect condition-specific interactions.
 Broadly applicable to microbiome datasets, we aim at enabling advances in our understanding of microbial interactions within complex communities.